-One of the best things I have found to keep myself on track day to day is to prepare my fruits and vegetables all at once.
+One of the best things I have found to keep myself on track, day to day, is to prepare my fruits and vegetables all at once.
 If I do my grocery shopping on Saturday, I come home and immediately prepare these items.
-I will dice, slice, chop, and prepare all vegetables for snacks, and recipes.
-I do the same for fruits when possible.
-I prepare smoothie bags for the freezer, or just peel and slice fruits when applicable.
+I will dice, slice, chop, and prepare all vegetables and fruits for snacks, and recipes.
+Prepare smoothie bags for the freezer, or just peel and slice fruits when applicable.

 You can use airtight storage containers in your refrigerator for storing until ready to eat, or you can use a baggie if preferred.
-This helps so when it is time to cook or just grab a snack they are ready.
-I don’t fall into the trap of grabbing something unhealthy since it is already ready to grab.
+When you are ready cook or just grab a snack, they are ready.
+I don't fall into the trap of grabbing something unhealthy since it is already ready to grab.

 Always have a zero point soup on hand